CodePrivateer/SausageOrder-App/README.md

 # Sausage Order App / BratWurst-App

 ## Overview
 This is a simple web application designed for managing products and customers.
 It allows each customer to place multiple orders, and these orders can be partially or fully paid and picked up.
+The project runs on a Raspberry Pi and operates without an internet connection.

 ## Features
 - **Product Management**: Allows creation and management of products.